Destin Area Map

 Along the southern coast of Fort Walton Beach Park (just off of the Miracle Strip Parkway), the Okaloosa Island Fishing Pier offers direct access to the Gulf of Mexico.
-From mid-October through mid-March, the pier is open daily from 5 a.m. to 9 p.m., and during the summer 24 hours a day.
-Non-fishing visitors 6 and up must pay a $2 entrance fee, while fishing rates range from $4.50 to $7.50.
+From mid-October through mid-March, the pier is open daily from 5 a.m. to 9 p.m., and during the summer it's open 24 hours a day.

 When purchasing from our site, we may earn commissions.
 This does not affect the quality or independence of our editorial content.

 Lyn MettlerAugust 22, 2019

 Holly JohnsonAugust 21, 2019

 Christine SmithAugust 6, 2019